 One of the challenges with the µBITx transceiver is that there is a very active community of fixers and modders.
-A new constructor is immediately overwhelmed by the number of postings on the BITX20 l/O Groups List or, for that matter, the number of potential fixes and mods that are available on uBITx.net.
+A new constructor is immediately overwhelmed by the number of postings on the BITX20 l/O Groups List or, for that matter, the number of potential fixes and mods that can be found on this website.

-This article is designed to communicate the fixes and mods that are likely to really matter for most constructors.
+This article is designed to communicate the fixes and mods that are likely to really matter most for the majority of constructors.

 The first thing you should do is to identify which version of main board was supplied in your kit.
 You will see either v3 or v4 marked on your board.
 You will need this as there are some differences in fixes required.